Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Methods

 \paragraph{Locations.} The area covered by each region of interest is further divided into locations using a tessellation $\mathcal{T}$ provided by the UK Census in 2011.
 The UK Census defines 232,296 non-overlapping polygons called census Output Areas (OAs), which cover the whole of England.
-By construction, OAs should all contain a similar number of households (125), hence in cities and urban areas where population density is higher, there is a larger number of Output Areas and they have a smaller size than average.
-For a given region of interest $R_{ij}$, its locations are defined as all OAs whose centroids are contained in $R_{ij}$. {Unfortunately, information about real commuting flows at country level are provided by official statistics bureaus at the level of OAs only, which are administrative units of different shapes.
-It is not possible to aggregate or disaggregate flows between OAs onto flows between locations of the same size (e.g., using a squared tessellation) without introducing significant distortions in the data or obtaining aggregated locations of size much larger than the area of the largest OA.} { Regarding Italy, the Italian national statistics bureau (ISTAT) defines 402,678 non-overlapping polygons known as Census Areas (CAs) which cover the entire country.
+By construction, OAs should all contain a similar number of households (125), hence in cities and urban areas where population density is higher, there is a larger number of OAs and they have a smaller size than average.
+For a given region of interest $R_{ij}$, its locations are defined as all OAs whose centroids are contained in $R_{ij}$.
+Unfortunately, information about real commuting flows at country level are provided by official statistics bureaus at the level of OAs only, which are administrative units of different shapes.
+It is not possible to aggregate or disaggregate flows between OAs onto flows between locations of the same size (e.g., using a squared tessellation) without introducing significant distortions in the data or obtaining aggregated locations of size much larger than the area of the largest OA.
+Regarding Italy, the Italian national statistics bureau (ISTAT) defines 402,678 non-overlapping polygons known as Census Areas (CAs) which cover the entire country.
 Similarly to England, for a given region of interest, its locations are defined as all Census Tracts (CTs) whose centroids are contained in $R_{i,j}$.

-Finally, in the US Census Bureau define census tracts with characteristic similar to those of England and Italy.
-In particular, in New York State there are 5367 census tracts. }
+Finally, in the US Census Bureau define Census Tracts (CTs) with characteristic similar to those of England and Italy.
+In particular, in New York State there are 5367 CTs.